theangryangel/elite-dangerous-path-finder/README.md

   - Speed up importer - maybe using execnet for multiple machine calculation
   - Check if jump occlusion matters in the game
   - Check if calculated jumps are actually correct in the game
+  - Find a way of speeding up shortest_path searches with >=19.56ly jumps

 ## Installing
   - git clone